liliansh/Webbitz-Test/README.md

 # Webbitz-Test

+in order to run the code :
+we must install:
+1. jdk. java
+2. selenium-java
+3. chromedriver
+4. git

 test scenario in BDD: User successfully selects a video to watch.

 GIVEN user is on webbitz Login page